yassineAlouini/hyperparameters-optimization/blog_post/how_to_optimize_hyperparameters.md

 ## Predicting the air quality in Paris (or another example)

+If you are intereseted by the subject, I would highly advice you read this [blog post](http://sebastianraschka.com/blog/2016/model-evaluation-selection-part3.html).

 Stay tuned for our upcoming blog posts.
 If you want to learn more about platform we are building, leave your email...